Jackie Sharkey: Championship

-Sharkey briefly claimed the World Bantamweight Championship on August 15, 1919, in a ten-round newspaper decision against Herman in a no-decision bout in Milwaukee, Wisconsin, though the title was not unified at the time, and Sharkey won by a fairly close margin.
+Sharkey briefly claimed the World Bantamweight Championship on August 15, 1919, in a ten-round newspaper decision against Herman in a no-decision bout in Milwaukee, Wisconsin, winning by a fairly close margin.
 Sharkey's claim was not recognized at the time, as he would have had to win by knockout or technical knockout to take the title, or to have won by the decision of a referee.
-Tt majority of newspaper reports gave Sharkey the edge.
+The majority of newspaper reports gave Sharkey the edge.
 On September 15, 1919, Sharkey again had the edge over Herman in a World Bantamweight Championship match in Detroit, Michigan in a ten-round newspaper decision by the Detroit Free Press, though it was fairly close.
 According to one source, Sharkey was the aggressor, though Herman landed the more telling blows.
 On September 11, 1920, Sharkey again defeated Herman in a non-title, fifteen-round newspaper decision of the Chicago Tribune in East Chicago, Indiana, though Herman held the World Bantamweight Championship at the time.
 Sharkey claimed fouls in the fifth and seventh rounds which were not allowed by the referee.
 Sharkey was the aggressor throughout which earned him the advantage according to several newspapers.
 Sharkey's claim to the title was stripped on September 11, 1920.